 - Improve prognosis and long term mortality - statins, aspirin, clopidogrel, beta-blockers, ACE inhibitors, revascularization, cardiac rehabilitation and aggressive lifestyle/behavioral modification

-Differential diagnosis of anteroseptal myocardial infarction will include any differential of acute coronary syndrome:
+Differential diagnosis of anteroseptal myocardial infarction will include any differential of the acute coronary syndrome:

 - Pulmonary embolism